What does the Bible verse Jeff Sessions quoted really mean?

 2. Paul thought Roman spies were reading his letters.

-Big Brother wasn't around in the first century, but life as a Christian, especially a Jewish Christian, wasn't free from political oversight.
+Big Brother wasn't around in the first century, but life as a Christian, especially a Jewish Christian, wasn't free from state surveillance.

 Just a few years before Paul wrote his letter to the Romans, the empire had expelled Jews from Rome for "rioting at the instigation of Chrestus," according to the Roman historian Suetonius.
 Some scholars believe Chrestus is a misspelling of Christ.

-So it's not too big a stretch to imagine that Paul, writing to a small band of religious subversives in the capital of the empire, would suspect that his letters could fall into imperial hands.
+It's not too big a stretch to imagine that Paul, writing to a small band of religious subversives in the capital of the empire, would suspect that his letters could fall into imperial hands.

-"Paul is probably writing to be read by government officials as well as by the church in Rome," John Piper, an influential evangelical pastor, said in a 2005 sermon series on Romans 13.
+"Paul is probably writing to be read by government officials as well as by the church in Rome," John Piper, an influential evangelical pastor, said in a sermon series on Romans 13.

 "He knows that this letter will find its way into Caesar's household and into the hands of the civil authorities.
 He wants them to understand two truths.
 One is that Christians are not out to overthrow the empire politically by claiming Jesus, and not Caesar, is Lord."

+The other thing Paul wants the Romans to know, Piper says, is that their authority is based on God's.

 3. Paul was talking about angels, not attorneys general.

 Who, exactly, are the "authorities" that Paul is urging Christians to submit to?
-Romans?
-Or perhaps supernatural powers?

 Oscar Cullman, a New Testament scholar who died in 1999, posed an interesting theory: Paul was talking about cosmic authorities, not civil ones.
 Or rather, he was talking about both.

 As Cullman noted, some early Christians, like some first-century Jews, believed that guardian angels -- "the angels of the nations" -- sat above the earthly rulers, somewhere between God and man.

-In other parts of the New Testament, Bible scholars note, Paul clearly speaks of these kinds of "powers and principalities," which were not always forces for good, sometimes using the same Greek word to describe earthly and angelic beings.
+In other parts of the New Testament, Paul sometimes using the same Greek word to describe earthly and angelic authorities.

-On a practical level, one might easily understand why Cullman, a Lutheran who lived in Europe during the rise of Hitler, might be attracted to this idea.
-It's much easier to counsel submission to angels than to Nazis.
+On a practical level, you could understand why Cullman, a Lutheran who lived in Europe during the rise of Hitler, would be attracted to this idea.
+It's easier to counsel submission to angels than to Nazis.

-But many scholars have dismissed Cullman's theory, saying the "authorities" in Romans 13 clearly refer to the earthly government.
+But many scholars have dismissed Cullman's theory, saying the "authorities" in Romans 13 refer to the earthly government.
 Later in Romans 13, Paul notes that Christians pay taxes to "God's servants" -- and, as we all know, the taxman is no angel.

 4. Paul was worried about a Jewish uprising.

 Much of Paul's letter to the Romans is about Jewish/Gentile relationships.
 This was a time when Christians were divided about whether "true" Christians had to be one or the other.
-Either way, Jews formed a crucial part of the early Christian movement.

-Some Bible scholars theorize that some Jewish Christians were agitating to rebel against the Roman authorities.
-Paul had good reason to be worried.
-Jewish Christians had just been allowed back into Rome and a governmental crackdown could have crushed the small and fractious Christian community there.
+Some Bible scholars theorize that Paul feared Jewish Christians would rebel against the Roman authorities.
+He had good reason to be worried.
+Jewish Christians had just been allowed back into Rome after being expelled.
+A governmental crackdown could have crushed the small and fractious Christian community.

 "Paul was not attempting in Romans 13:1-7 to write out a manifesto for Church-State relations for the next two or three millennia," writes Matthew Neufeld, a Mennonite scholar.

 "His concern was pastoral and local. ...
 Paul was advising against anti-Roman and Palestinian nationalist sentiments among the Jewish Christians in Rome."

 5. Paul was being ironic.